South Korea, Busan

 Haeundae Beach

 Considered the most popular beach in South Korea.
-There are also strong arguments standing behind this statement: 5-star luxury hotels, top-level restaurants, the largest aquarium in the city offering swimming with sharks and a yacht harbour.
+There are also strong arguments behind this statement: 5-star luxury hotels, top-level restaurants, the largest aquarium in the city offering swimming with sharks and a yacht harbour.
 In the summer season, the beach is visited by over a million tourists.
-Haeundae Beach attracts many attractions: summer festivals, concerts, and themed exhibitions (e.g. sand sculptures).
+Haeundae Beach has many attractions: summer festivals, concerts, and themed exhibitions (e.g. sand sculptures).
 The beach stretches for 1.5 km and is wide from 30 to 50 m.
 It is worth visiting and feeling its atmosphere – especially since it is also officially considered the cleanest beach in the city.

-Haeundae Beach – what else is worth knowing?
+Haeundae Beach – What else is worth knowing?

 - You can read more about current beach events at Haeundae.go.kr.